CrudeOil/bfm/README.md

 * Custom views to plan workflows
 * Emulation of workflow to predict and optimize performance

+## Developing
+The project is set up such that you can host the project on a webserver and navigate to the src/ directory.
+As long as you have installed the npm packages this should work just fine.

 ## Deploying

 1. Type ```tsc``` in this project directory to compile typescript.